Skip to main content

 “But… Adhiraja… that is too much.”
 The Raya shook his head. “ I mean… we need our own army…”

-“Mait will be eternally grateful to Neelambargarh to not even dare to think of such treason, Your Majesty.”
+“Mait will be eternally grateful to Neelambargarh for not even daring to think of such treason, Your Majesty.”
 The minister nodded.

-“ My father, the Raya, is feeling uneasy to oppose you, Your Highness, for he fears being turned down for the treaty but we don’t worship…”
+“ My father, the Raya, is feeling uneasy about opposing you, Your Highness, for he fears being turned down for the treaty, but we don’t worship…”

 “It is good to know you are fearless.”
 Maharani Priyambada interrupted her with a smile, “But it is extremely important to Neelambargarh that they serve the Lord.
 He will curse us if we aid people who don’t respect him enough.”